tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 with a corresponding fixture.

-{title="Example 7: Test fixture for the Portfolio's calculation logic", lang="java", line-numbers="on"}
+{title="Listing 4.1: Test fixture for the Portfolio's calculation logic", lang="java", line-numbers="on"}
 ~~~~~~~
 @RunWith(ConcordionRunner.class)
 @ExpectedToPass